Goodale’s the Great

 Brad signed Goodale’s over to Trek exactly 49 years after he convinced his parents to purchase the shop, and he’s confident the brand will take good care of the three generations of customers he’s gotten to know like family.

-And although we’re not as eager to say the f word, we swear we’ll make him proud.
+And we hope we’ll make him proud.

 Our customer promise

 Love it or we’ll take it back

 If you’re not 100% happy with your purchase, bring it back within 30 days for a refund or exchange.

 We’ll match any price for products we carry in-store or on trekbikes.com.

 24-hour service on all makes and models